leo-elstin/chat_gpt/README.md

 How to write the prompts
 https://beta.openai.com/docs/guides/completion/prompt-design

-Method to do code completeion / code completion
+Method to do code completion / code completion

 ```
     const prompt = "Explain Quantum Computing in simple terms";